The world’s leading euthanasia advocate designs a “death pod”

 He’s got a point.
 Whether it’s ashes being scattered into the ocean from a favorite beach, or simply a stately burial in a quiet cemetery with flowers, most of the serenity and beauty we do allow (and intentionally design) around death only happens after the person is already gone.
 Why shouldn’t surroundings and experiences like this be available to the person as they pass, so they can enjoy them?

 Nitschke allows that “many families experience loving, caring and heartfelt deaths of their loved ones” in institutional settings like hospitals and hospices.
 “But everyone is always making the best of a bad lot,” he asserts.
 “Institutions by their very nature are not intended to be humane.
-While I don’t think any, ever set out to be overtly inhumane, and many hospices work hard at softening that space, that is often the unintended consequence.
-The role of design is to turn something that is hitherto thought of as terrifying, and sometimes repulsive, into something that nothing to be scared of, and even something that is to be embraced.
-We can do better.”
+While I don’t think any ever set out to be overtly inhumane, and many hospices work hard at softening that space, that is often the unintended consequence.”

-Surely, we can–but is Sarco the way to do it?
-You can’t buy one: you can only download the plans, which you must then use to 3D print and assemble Sarco your own (in addition to sourcing your own liquid nitrogen).
+But is Sarco a better alternative?
+Either way, you can’t buy one: you can only download the plans, which you must then use to 3D print and assemble Sarco on your own (in addition to sourcing your own liquid nitrogen).
 Right now, a prototype version is on display at the Venice Biennale.

-Maybe that’s the point of an intentionally provocative product like this: to forcefully pose the question, and force us to consider that perhaps “the way to do it”–that is, assuming that death is a problem with only one “correct” solution—is a formidable cultural obstacle unto itself.
+Maybe that’s the point of an intentionally provocative product like this: to forcefully pose the question and force us to consider that perhaps “the way to do it”–that is, assuming that death is a problem with only one “correct” solution—is a formidable cultural obstacle unto itself.